vin8bit/gmail_to_sheets/README.md

 ### 📌 Notes
 - Only unread emails are processed
 - Already processed emails are skipped automatically using state.json
-- nsure credentials.json and config.json are properly configured
+- Ensure credentials.json and config.json are properly configured